xyanteos/ZadaniaRozne-Testowane/README.md

 ## General info
 > The application i am testing here was a project for OOP C# lessons.
-> In the app I was supposed to create a hospital object with doctors objects as hospital workers and patients  objects assigned to them.
+> In the app I was supposed to create a hospital object with doctors objects as hospital workers and patients objects assigned to the latter.
 > There was alot lof logic which could be tested so I took advantage of that fact.
 > I used NUnit framework for testing purposes.
 > The application contains classes: